female inmate photo gallery - click photo to view profile

-A selection of our female inmates looking for a pen pal – click to view profile.
+A small selection of our female inmates looking for a pen pal – click to view profile.

 Some hints and tips when writing to inmates

 Check outdates if possible on state prison websites.
 Expect to be writing for the long haul if the inmate is going to be held another couple of years.

 Assure the inmate you will not write a couple of letters, then disappear.
 This is a real downer for an inmate.